 Google has a very easy way of handling Negative SEO - allow webmasters to manually disqualify links in Google Webmaster Tools.
 This is obviously not the perfect solution, as the perfect solution would be for Google to build an algorithm that recognizes between editorial links and links that were built in order to manipulate rankings or harm the website, but we know they don't have a great record in that field.
 It would even be easier if, instead of defining what links to discount, Webmasters would be able to mark the links that should count, thus not being swamped by every bozo that decides to carpet bomb their link profile with Chinese forum signatures, but I don't see this happening any time soon.
 In addition to being a great tool for Webmasters, it would also be a great tool for guys like me that would use the tool to experiment with value that links pass and identifying which links work and which don't and I don't think Google would want to provide us with that level of information.

-It`s should be easy to handle now that Penguin can detect irrelevant and low value links.
-I`m sure Google seen them before.
-I`m not sure about the “correctly” term because this is not how Google works.
+m sure Google seen them before.
+Im not sure about the “correctly” term because this is not how Google works.

 I think many of “Negative SEO” penalties will be solved after the community reports with manual reviews.